jonnor/machinehearing/pydataberlin2022/anomaly_detection_sound.md

 along with supervised machine learning and basics of deep learning (ant framework).
 Familiarity with time-series or audio data is beneficial, but not necessary.

-The approaches shown here can be transferred to event detection tasks in other multi-variate time-series, for example:
+The approaches shown here can be transferred to anomaly detection tasks in other multi-variate time-series with regular patterns.
-Human Activity Detection using accelerometer data, neurological disease evaluation using Electroencephalography (EEG) data, and Action Localization in videos.

-Main takeaways

--
+This could be vibration analysis using accelerometer data, motor analysis using high-resolution current measurements.

+Anomaly Detection can also be a powerful tool for monitoring a machine learning classification/regression pipeline, to spot data drift and/or out-of-distribution samples.

+Takeaways

+- Anomaly Detection is done using a one-class modelling approach, assuming that the vast majority of training data is from the "normal" class
+- While the training data does not need to be labeled, it strongly recommended to have a labeled set for validation and testing
+- Audio streams and long clips can be processed as set of fixed-length analysis windows
+- Spectrogram representation of audio lends itself well to anomaly detection task
+- Anomaly Detection in complex multi-variate data can be done with Autoencoders
+- In an Autoencoder, the reconstruction error used as base for the anomaly score

 ## Notes for organizers

-I have given some talks previously on related topics
+I have given some talks on related topics previously

 Audio Classification with Machine Learning (EuroPython 2019) https://www.youtube.com/watch?v=uCGROOUO_wY